 This Section 7.1 includes not only information belonging to the Company which existed before the date of this Agreement, but also information developed by the Executive for the Company or its employees during the Executive’s employment and thereafter.

-2.Non-Solicitation.
-The Executive agrees that during the Executive’s employment or service with the Company or any of its subsidiaries or affiliates and for the twelve (12) month period immediately following termination of such employment or service for any reason (the “Restricted Period”), the Executive shall not knowingly, directly or indirectly, solicit goods, services or a combination of goods and services from any “Established Customers” of the Company.
-For purposes of this Agreement, “Established Customer” means a customer, regardless of location, of the Company as of the date the Executive’s employment terminates who continues to be a customer or who the Company reasonably anticipates will continue to be a customer.
+8.Non-Solicitation.
+The Executive agrees that during the Executive’s employment or service with the Company or any of its subsidiaries or affiliates and for the twelve (12) month period immediately following termination of such employment or service for any reason (the “Restricted Period”), the Executive shall not knowingly directly solicit goods, services or a combination of goods and services from any “Established Customers” of the Company.
+For purposes of this agreement, “Established Customer” means a customer, regardless of location, of the Company as of the date the Executive’s employment terminates who continues to be a customer or who the Company reasonably anticipates will continue to be a customer.

-3.Non-Solicitation of Employees and Independent Contractors.
-The Executive agrees that during the Restricted Period, the Executive will not knowingly, directly or indirectly, solicit, induce or attempt to solicit or induce any executive, employee or independent contractor of the Company to terminate such individual’s employment relationship with the Company to go to work for any other company or third party.
+induce or attempt to induce any executive, employee or independent contractor of the Company to terminate such individual’s employment relationship with the Company to go to work for any other company or third party.